Communities in Schools of Atlanta

 WellStar Health System

 Candice L. Saunders is president and CEO of Marietta-based Wellstar Health System.
 Saunders has led the nonprofit health system to reinvest strategically in the communities it serves by providing charity care; developing a pipeline of nurses and physicians; cultivating and retaining local talent to serve local communities; and developing state-of-the-art facilities.
-Under her leadership, Wellstar acquired six additional hospitals in 2016 and expanded its clinically integrated network, Wellstar Clinical Partners.
-With its 2022 closure of Atlanta Medical Center, Wellstar is partnering with Southside Medical Center.
-Wellstar will invest $5 million in Southside’s East Point clinic to expand its size and capacity and provide greater access to primary and preventive care, among other services.
+Working with the University System of Georgia, in 2023, Augusta University Health System, now called Wellstar MCG Health, joined Wellstar.
+The partnership will create increased opportunities to further expand the pipeline of clinicians and provide more Georgians with access to expert care.

-Notable achievements: Fellow of the American College of Healthcare Executives, Modern Healthcare’s Top 25 Women Leaders (2019), Georgia Hospital Association W. Daniel Barker Leadership Award (2017), National Association of Female Executives Healthcare Champion (2015)
+NOTABLE ACHIEVEMENTS Fellow of the American College of Healthcare Executives, Atlanta Business Chronicle Most People-Focused CEO (2022), Modern Healthcare’s Top 25 Women Leaders (2019), Georgia Hospital Association W. Daniel Barker Leadership Award (2017), National Association of Female Executives Healthcare Champion (2015)

 Bassam Tomeh, MD